 Join our Regional Access Point (RAP) team serving the north end of Seattle.

 The Regional Access Point (RAP) Assessment & Diversion Specialist serves families, single adults and young adults experiencing homelessness who are residing throughout the Seattle and King County area.
-The Assessment & Diversion Specialist will provide core services of system entry, including- discussion of diversion options; household assessment; communication/coordination with clients and participating Coordinate Entry for All (CEA) agencies/programs, and housing navigation services.
+The Assessment & Diversion Specialist will provide core services of system entry, including- discussion of diversion options; household assessment using the VI-SPDAT; communication/coordination with clients and participating Coordinate Entry for All (CEA) agencies/programs, and housing navigation services.
 This position will focus on shelter diversion services with the goal of quickly housing individuals and families seeking shelter, providing an alternative to entering emergency shelter.
 They will work with each family to identify solutions and alternative housing arrangements that quickly resolves the housing crisis.
 The RAP Assessment & Diversion Specialist will work with Coordinated Entry for All (CEA) and other County and City agencies to facilitate access to additional services which may include: Housing location, landlord engagement; Partnership in the Seattle/King County WorkSource system, linkages to behavioral and physical health services as needed.

 Essential Responsibilities, Duties & Tasks